 Microloans are very small, short-term loans with a low-interest rate, extended to self-employed individuals, new startups with very low capital requirements, or small businesses with only a few employees.

 They are business loans of up to $50,000 that can be used to start or grow a business.
 Nonprofit organizations are the most common microlenders.
-Many nonprofits are mission-based, with a focus on lending to women, minorities, and other underserved entrepreneurs.
+Many of these nonprofits are mission-based, with a focus on lending to women, minorities, and other underserved entrepreneurs.
 Along with loans, many microlenders also offer free business mentorship, training, and assistance.

 In this guide, we’ll walk through the top microloans available to small business owners, the qualification requirements, and how to apply.